Tracking Prostate Cancer in High Definition with PSMA Imaging

 “This is several leaps forward in our ability to see prostate cancer on a scan in high resolution,” Dr. Watson said.
 “In the older scans, things are difficult to see and sometimes not even perceptible, and with the new scans, they light right up and we know much better what we’re dealing with.”

-This PSMA imaging is currently available at Wellstar Kennestone Hospital, with plans to expand to other locations.
+This PSMA imaging is currently available at Wellstar Kennestone Regional Medical Center, with plans to expand to other locations.